meryboth/meryboth/README.md

 # Hi there, I'm Marilyn! 👋

-## I'm a Front-End Developer with passion for design
+## I'm a Developer with passion for design

 - 🔭 I’m a Javascript and Web Development mentor on [Coderhouse](https://www.coderhouse.com/)!
 - 💓 React Js and React Native are my main tools of work
-- 🌱 I’m currently working as a frontend developer on [Flock IT](https://www.flockit.com.ar/)
+- 🌱 I’m currently working as a R&D Analyst on [Flock IT](https://www.flockit.com.ar/)
 - 👯 I’m looking to collaborate with other content creators
 - ⚡ Fun fact: I am also an architect 🏠